 Setting up a separate email address for signing up to travel booking websites can ensure you’re kept up to date with new flights, last minute deals, holiday packages and exclusive promotions.
 Be warned though, it can cause an extreme travel bug!

 Airline Reservations Tips: Don’t rule out alternate airports

-Depending on your destination, there may be a smaller or other airport just slightly out of the way of a main airport (eg. Long Beach airport instead of LAX) that will bring down the costs of your flight.
+Depending on your destination, there may be a smaller or another airport just slightly out of the way of the main airport (eg. Long Beach airport instead of LAX) that will bring down the costs of your flight.